CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

-The purpose of a list is to store different data types/values.
+The purpose of a list is to store values in a sequence.
 Lists are also useful data structures because they are iterable and mutable.

 Methods: